El Moutaouakkil leads Jacksonville State against Sam Houston after 23-point game - WTOP News

 Jacksonville, Alabama; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Jacksonville State faces Sam Houston after Mostapha El Moutaouakkil scored 23 points in Jacksonville State’s 88-82 loss to the Kennesaw State Owls.
+BOTTOM LINE: Jacksonville State hosts Sam Houston after Mostapha El Moutaouakkil scored 23 points in Jacksonville State’s 88-82 loss to the Kennesaw State Owls.

 The Gamecocks are 6-3 on their home court.
-Jacksonville State is second in the CUSA in team defense, allowing 66.1 points while holding opponents to 38.7% shooting.
+Jacksonville State is fifth in the CUSA in rebounding with 35.2 rebounds.
+El Moutaouakkil leads the Gamecocks with 7.6 boards.

-The Bearkats are 1-4 against conference opponents.
-Sam Houston ranks third in college basketball with 13.2 offensive rebounds per game led by Veljko Ilic averaging 3.7.
+The Bearkats have gone 1-4 against CUSA opponents.
+Sam Houston is second in the CUSA with 26.2 defensive rebounds per game led by Kashie Natt averaging 4.4.

-Jacksonville State’s average of 8.4 made 3-pointers per game this season is just 0.2 fewer made shots on average than the 8.6 per game Sam Houston allows.
-Sam Houston has shot at a 45.7% rate from the field this season, 7.0 percentage points above the 38.7% shooting opponents of Jacksonville State have averaged.
+Jacksonville State makes 44.4% of its shots from the field this season, which is 3.1 percentage points higher than Sam Houston has allowed to its opponents (41.3%).
+Sam Houston averages 19.0 more points per game (85.1) than Jacksonville State allows (66.1).

-The Gamecocks and Bearkats match up Wednesday for the first time in CUSA play this season.
+The Gamecocks and Bearkats face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Jaye Nash is averaging 4.1 points and 4.4 assists for the Gamecocks.
-El Moutaouakkil is averaging 17.9 points over the last 10 games.
+TOP PERFORMERS: El Moutaouakkil is averaging 18.3 points and 7.6 rebounds for the Gamecocks.
+Anthony Bryant is averaging 3.0 made 3-pointers over the last 10 games.

-Ilic is averaging 10.3 points and 7.6 rebounds for the Bearkats.
-Po’Boigh King is averaging 2.7 made 3-pointers over the last 10 games.
+Po’Boigh King averages 2.3 made 3-pointers per game for the Bearkats, scoring 12.4 points while shooting 36.6% from beyond the arc.
+Isaiah Manning is averaging 11.5 points over the past 10 games.

 LAST 10 GAMES: Gamecocks: 5-5, averaging 71.2 points, 31.6 rebounds, 12.3 assists, 5.7 steals and 3.2 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 68.7 points per game.